The 3-day workshop commences at 8.00am each day.

 Equipment list for Lower Limb Workshop:

-The aim is to provide suitable items for use when measuring and training stroke participants.
-It would be ideal if there could be a central place in the gymnasium (eg table or trolley) where the equipment is stored.
-Don’t worry if you don’t have some of the items on this list, but please let the presenters know if there are items that you don’t have or can’t get.
+The aim of this list is to provide some suitable items to use for measuring and training patients.
+It would be ideal if there could be a specific place in the gymnasium where this equipment is easy to find.
+Don’t worry if you don’t have some of the items on this list but please let me know if there are some things that you don’t have or can’t get.

 - Adjustable height plinths or chairs